 |H3||150||General handling (fabricating, storage and assembly, warehousing use, etc.)|

-|H2||75||Light handling (fabricating industries, machine shop, maintenance and service work)|
+|H2||75||Light handling (fabricating industries, machine shop, maintenance, and service work)|

-How to Install a Ceiling Hoist
+How to Mount a Hoist to a Garage Ceiling

 Once you choose the right ceiling hoist, it’s time to install it.
 This is designed to be a brief overview of the process.